ericnantel/dotfiles/NOTES.md

 In that case, we should not set termguicolors in Vim.
 On the other hand, Neovim expects truecolor support.
 We need a way to make the distinction on MacOS, if possible, without relying on $TERM or $TERMCOLOR.
+Date: 2025-10-10
+Ghostty theme Rose-Pine on MacOS is 'Rose Pine Moon' and on GNU/Linux 'rose-pine-moon' which is bothering me a little .. because I cannot set a theme per system-type within the config file..oh well.